groundwater-modeling-master/HW_Template/README.md

 ###  Instructions
-You can create any folder that you would like to work in, but I will only look in the Submissions Folder
+This is your repot to keep all of your work for the course.
+You can create any folder that you would like in this directory, but I will only look at and grade what you submit in the `Submissions` Folder